michal-brylinski/earomatic/README.md

 perl eAromatic-1.0.pl

-2. Run eAromatic with distance-based contacts at a default 4.5 A threashold:
+2. Run eAromatic with distance-based contacts at a default threashold of 4.5 A:

 perl eAromatic-1.0.pl -p 3lc6A.pdb -l 3lc6A00.mol